Home

 The experience starts with the road that gets you there.
 You turn off the Santa Cruz to Black River main road at an overpowering roadside cookshop called Howie's.
 After a minute or so you leave the chaos behind, and you begin to feel different.
 You're on this bumpy backroad that's lined with the tallest logwood trees I've ever seen.
 It's beautiful on that road.
 Fresh, green, calming.

 You can swim in the pools at the bottom of each cascade.
 There are wooden steps to the side of the falls that you can use to climb to the top.
 Or swing jungle-style from a looong rope and splash feet-first into the falls.
-If you want a little less action, hang out by the most natural man-made pool, fed by water from the falls.
-My kids happily spend hours with their friends in that pool.
+If you want a little less action, hang out by the most natural man-made pools, fed by water from the falls.
+My kids happily spend hours with their friends in those pools.

 For an extra cost, you can go tubing down the river, or all you